Frontend tooling case study

 Secrets and privacy

-The current tool does not upload drawings or use secrets.
-If sharing or cloud save were added, it would need authentication, upload validation, storage quotas, data retention rules, and privacy controls.
+No uploads or secrets.
+Cloud save would need auth, upload validation, quotas, retention rules, and privacy controls.

 14 / What I would improve next

-- Add real keyboard shortcuts for undo, redo, save, tool selection, zoom, and canvas movement.
+• Add shortcuts for undo, redo, save, tools, zoom, and canvas movement.